Marty McFly: Back to the Future Part II

 Doc Brown transports Marty and Jennifer to October 21, 2015 in the DeLorean to help their children, but their departure is witnessed by Biff.
 Their future selves have married and their teenage son, Marty Jr, will be arrested for getting involved in a robbery with Griff, Biff's grandson and their daughter Marlene will too be arrested for attempting to break her brother out of prison.
 Jennifer is knocked unconscious by Doc Brown and left asleep while Marty disguises himself as Marty Jr and comes into contact with the elder Biff.
 Marty refuses Griff's offer and gets into a hoverboard dash, resulting in Griff and his crew getting arrested instead of Marty Jr. Jennifer, who was left behind, is taken back to her 2015 home by the police after tracing her there using her fingerprints.
 Marty and Doc Brown rescue her while, unbeknownst to them, elder Biff steals their time machine and returns to 1955, where he gives his younger self a sports almanac from the future to use for gambling.
-When Marty returns to 1985, he discovers that Hill Valley is now a dystopia, with Biff becoming extraordinarily rich and corrupt.
-He had forcefully married Marty's mother, Lorraine, and secretly murdered Marty's father.
-He also legalized gambling in the process, becoming known as the "Luckiest Man on Earth".
-Marty and Doc Brown return to 1955 again to steal the almanac from Biff.
+When Marty returns to 1985, he discovers that Hill Valley is now a polluted crime-ridden dystopia, with Biff becoming extraordinarily rich and corrupt.
+He had forcefully married Marty's mother, Lorraine, after secretly murdering Marty's father in 1973.
+He also legalized gambling in the process, becoming known as the "Luckiest Man on Earth", and sent Marty off to boarding school in Switzerland.
+Marty and Doc Brown return to 1955 again to steal the almanac back from Biff.
 At the high school dance, Marty tracks down the almanac in young Biff's possession while trying to avoid his other self.
 After a chase down a tunnel on his hoverboard, Marty succeeds in retrieving it from Biff.
+On Doc's advice, Marty burns the almanac so headlines brought from the alternate 1985 revert to the present they recognize.
 Doc Brown is accidentally transported back to 1885 after lightning strikes the DeLorean, leaving Marty stranded.
-Marty immediately receives a letter from Doc Brown, written on September 1, 1885, which informs him that he has traveled back in time.
+Marty immediately receives a letter from Doc Brown, written on September 1, 1885, which informs him that he has traveled back to the Old West.
 Marty then seeks the help of the 1955 version of Doc Brown.